averageflow/godmt/README.md

 After a successful run, the program will output a `result` folder in the current working directory with subfolders for respective scanned packages.
 Filenames will be respected and maintained, with only changes to the extension.

-## Talk is cheap, show code

-Feel free to browse some [examples that I am happy to provide here](examples/Conversions.md).

 ## Building